VCityTeam/UD-SV/Doc/Devel/Needs/Need018.md

 # Need 018 : Enhance geometry of the city by adding semantic information

 ### User story
-As a city knowledgeable person, I want to have semantic information about the geometry representing the city.
+As a city knowledgeable person, I want to access semantic information about the geometry representing the city.

 ### Beneficiary role:
 City knowledgeable person, general audience